FarhaKousar1601/titanic_ml_my_first_competition_kaggle/README.md

 ---

+👉 **Access the Kaggle Kernel [here](https://www.kaggle.com/code/farhakouser/titanic).**

-Feel free to connect with me on Kaggle, LinkedIn, and GitHub to stay updated on my projects!
+Feel free to connect with me on Kaggle, LinkedIn, and GitHub for more updates!